Lime Web Components API Documentation - v7.4.0

 const options: StateOptions = {

-// Extract and transform specific parts of state
+// Extract and transform specific parts of the state

 map: [